-- Fill out the e-placement form after you have found a placement. (see chart below for a course list) - Contact schools indicating who you are and what the expectations are of your clinical experience.
+- Fill out the e-placement form after you have found a placement. - Contact schools indicating who you are and what the expectations are of your clinical experience.
 Professors for self-placement courses will give you a sample letter or phone script you can use. - Your cooperating teacher needs to be a Tier 3 or Tier 4 licensed teacher in the content area in which the clinical experience is taking place.
 (Example: If you are doing an ECSE clinical experience your cooperating teacher must hold a Tier 3 or Tier 4 ECSE License.
-Out of field teachers and Tier 1 or Tier 2 teachers aren't eligible to be your cooperating teacher.) - TESL courses have different requirements for cooperating teachers.
-See your professor for specific requirements for TESL courses. - You must attach a PDF of your cooperating teacher's license to your e-placement form.
+Out of field teachers and Tier 1 or Tier 2 teachers aren't eligible to be your cooperating teacher.) - You must attach a PDF of your cooperating teacher's license to your e-placement form.
 We will deny your form if it isn't attached. - Verification of liability insurance must be attached to the electronic placement form before you can submit it.
-We will deny your form if it is not attached. - If you are in either the para to SPED or para to TESL program you must attach your signed administrator letter to each e-placement form you submit.
+We will deny your form if it is not attached. - If you are in a para-to-program you must attach your signed administrator letter to each e-placement form you submit.
 We will deny your form if it isn't attached. - If you are self-placing and you are a Tier 2, Tier 3 or Tier 4 teacher you must attach a PDF of your license.
-We will deny your form if it isn't attached.
+We will deny your form if it isn't attached. - You may only seek placement at schools on our List of School Partners.
+The list can be found on the Placement and Licensure webpage.
+UG Adopted AY24